-Stone obelisk with inscription and names.
-There are also Stone walls to which the Hour Rolls for WWII and subsequent conflicts are attached.
+Stone obelisk with inscription and names of those who served in the First World War.
+Flanking the obelisk are two stone walls to which honour rolls for the Second World War and subsequent conflicts are attached.

 Additional Sydney Trains information:

-A granite obelisk monument, with two sandstone walls ensemble monument, with 74 Wallerawang district veterans names who served in WWI inscribed.
-The memorial was first erected in front of the station and dedicated during 1920.
+A granite obelisk monument, with two sandstone walls.
+The obelisk is inscribed with the names of 74 veterans from the Wallerawang district who served in the First World War.
+It was first erected in front of the station and dedicated during 1920.
 When the station closed to rail traffic, the memorial was relocated to a small park next to the War Memorial Hall overlooking the West Signal Box.
-In March 2003 the memorial was relocated back into the forecourt of the railway station.
-The two flanking sandstone walls are recent additions, 2011 (from Grant Fleming, Nov 2011 ARHS newsletter article).
+In March 2003, the memorial was relocated back into the forecourt of the railway station.
+The two flanking sandstone walls are recent additions from 2011.

 Erected in honour of the citizens of Wallerawang who served the cause of freedom in the Great War 1914 - 1918

 'The path of duty was the way to glory'